 Despite outward appearances of normalcy, functioning alcoholics typically experience negative consequences related to their drinking, such as health problems, strained relationships, and potential legal issues.
 However, they often deny or downplay the severity of their alcohol consumption and its impact on their lives.

-Being a functioning alcoholic is like driving a car with the handbrake on – you can do it for a while, but it requires huge energy, and everywhere you go, there is the faint smell of burning rubber.
+Being a functioning alcoholic has been likened to driving a car with the handbrake on – you can do it for a while, but it requires a huge amount of energy, and everywhere you go, there is the faint smell of burning rubber.
 People may suspect a problem, and they are usually right.

 Characteristics of a functioning alcoholic

-They are usually able to manage the key areas of life – work, socialising, relationships and finances but the warning signs are there.
-Some manage to keep going for years but it is not a good or happy way of life and sooner or later, a crisis will happen.
+They can usually manage the important parts of life – work, socialising, relationships and finances but the warning signs are there.
+Some can keep going for years but it is not a good or happy way of life and sooner or later, a crisis will happen.

 Functioning alcoholics may appear relatively healthy, both physically and mentally.
-But, below the surface, they will almost inevitably be experiencing some sort of withdrawal symptoms such as restlessness, tremors, obsessive thoughts of drinking or just plain cravings for more alcohol.
+But, below the surface, they will often be experiencing withdrawal symptoms such as restlessness, tremors, obsessive thoughts of drinking or just plain cravings for more alcohol.

 Get in touch today

 Who is most at risk?

 Functional alcoholics are often thought ‘normal’ by colleagues or loved ones because they do not conform to the general perception of an alcoholic by being unreliable and unemployable.
 Instead, they are often people with steady jobs and social standing.
 This may lead to their drinking appearing unproblematic for a long time.